NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 5XX errors.md

 **Resolution**

-To avoid delays processing your inquiry, provide these required details to [Cloudflare Support](https://support.cloudflare.com/hc/articles/200172476):
+To avoid delays processing your inquiry, provide these required details to [Khulnasoft Support](https://support.Khulnasoft.com/hc/articles/200172476):

 1. Time and timezone the issue occurred.
 2. URL that resulted in the HTTP 502 or 504 response (for example: `https://www.example.com/images/icons/image1.png`)